XiangpengHao/alchemy/README.md

 ## Run Alchemy

-### Prerequisites
-- Nightly rust, install here https://rustup.rs
+Alchemy is built in Rust, and it requires Rust nightly which can be installed here: https://rustup.rs

-- A linux server with Intel Optane Persistent Memory Module, configured as AppDirect mode and mounted to `/mnt/pmem`
+Alchemy currently only supports Linux server with Intel Optane Persistent Memory Module, it must be configured as AppDirect mode and mounted to `/mnt/pmem`.
-- An NVMe SSD (for logging) should be mounted to `/mnt/ssd`
+An NVMe SSD (for logging) should be mounted to `/mnt/ssd`.

-- [Optional] For more advanced internal metrics, the kernel should enable `msr` module and a `pcm-sensor-server` should be running in the background
+[Optional] For more advanced internal metrics, the kernel should enable `msr` module and a `pcm-sensor-server` should be running in the background

 ### Build
 ```bash